 By submitting a Photograph to the 2019 Audubon Photography Awards Contest, you agree to the following:

-1. You represent and warrant that: a) You are the sole and exclusive author and owner of the Photograph and all rights therein; b) The Photograph has not won any previous awards, prizes or competitions; c) You have the full and exclusive right, power, and authority to submit the Photograph and to grant Audubon and Nature’s Best Photography the rights granted herein, including a worldwide copyright license, upon the terms and conditions set herein; d) No rights in the Photograph have been previously granted to any person, firm, corporation or other entity, or otherwise encumbered such that the prior grant would limit or interfere with the rights granted to the Sponsors herein; e) No part of the Photograph has been published by Audubon or Nature’s Best Photography magazine, including in Audubon Magazine, on any portion of Audubon’s website (www.audubon.org) or in Nature’s Best Photography magazine; and, f) No part of your Photograph defames or invades the privacy or publicity rights of any person, living or decreased, or otherwise infringes upon any third party’s copyright, trademark or other personal or property rights.
+1. You represent and warrant that: a) You are the sole and exclusive author and owner of the Photograph and all rights therein; b) You have the full and exclusive right, power, and authority to submit the Photograph and to grant Audubon and Nature’s Best Photography the rights granted herein, including a worldwide copyright license, upon the terms and conditions set herein; c) No rights in the Photograph have been previously granted to any person, firm, corporation or other entity, or otherwise encumbered such that the prior grant would limit or interfere with the rights granted to the Sponsors herein; d) No part of the Photograph has been published by Audubon or Nature’s Best Photography, including in Audubon magazine, on any portion of Audubon’s website (www.audubon.org), or in Nature’s Best Photography magazine (except photos published by you on Audubon’s social media platforms may be submitted) and, e) No part of your Photograph defames or invades the privacy or publicity rights of any person, living or decreased, or otherwise infringes upon any third party’s copyright, trademark or other personal or property rights.

 2. You acknowledge that: a) Sponsors have the right in their sole discretion to disqualify any Photograph at any time if they determine that the Photograph is offensive, inappropriate, or contrary to the Sponsors’ reputations, or that you or your Photograph have not complied with any of the Official Rules; b) Sponsors are not responsible for misdirected, incomplete, lost, late, undelivered, inaccurate, illegible, or delayed Submissions, for technical, hardware, or software failures of any kind, lost or unavailable network connections, or failed, incomplete, garbled or delayed computer transmissions, for human, mechanical, typographical, printing, electronic, or network errors, for errors which may occur in connection with the administration of the Contest, the processing of Submissions, the announcement of prizes, or any other errors, any of which may limit or affect your ability to participate in the Contest; c) Sponsors have the right to modify, suspend or cancel the Contest in the event that it becomes infected by a computer virus or is otherwise technically impaired, and to suspend or cancel the Contest in its entirety should tampering, unauthorized access, fraud, technical failures, acts of God or other causes corrupt the administration, security, fairness, or integrity of the Contest.
 If the Contest is suspended, Sponsors may select winners from the set of all non-suspect, eligible Submissions received up to the date of cancellation using the judging procedure outlined above, or, in their sole discretion, cancel the Contest and decide to award no Prizes; d) You may be disqualified from entering the Contest if it is determined by the Sponsors that you engaged in false or deceptive acts; e) Mass entries generated by script, macro or use of automated devices will be disqualified; f) By entering the Contest, you are not creating a confidential or fiduciary relationship with the Sponsors; g) Sponsors may themselves create other artwork, receive Submissions from other Entrants for this Contest, or receive photographs from third parties in connection with Sponsors’ customary business that are similar or identical to your Photograph in theme, idea, format or other respects.
 You waive any and all claims you may have now or may have in the future that your Photographs are substantially similar in theme, idea or format to any photographs or other artwork in Sponsors’ possession; and, h) Sponsors and their designees have the right, unless prohibited under law, to use your name, city and state of residence, voice, picture and likeness, without compensation, notification or approval, for the purpose of advertising and publicizing the Sponsors’ goods and services and publicizing the Contest, in any manner or medium, now or hereafter known, worldwide and in perpetuity.